Kong/lua-resty-timer/README.md

   * Feat: add a `max_use` option.
 This ensures timer-contexts are recycled to prevent memory leaks.
   * Fix: now accounts for execution time of the handler, when rescheduling.
+  * Feat: provide a stacktrace upon errors in the timer callback

 ### 1.1.0 (6-Nov-2020)